LaRambla20/Repo06_RT1-assignment3/README.md

 	initialize an iterations counter related to the linear velocity of the robot to 0 initialize an iterations counter related to the angular velocity of the robot to 0

-	print the instructions to interact with the node on the screen

-	while true
-		ask the user for a command
-		retrieve the command entered by the user on the stdin

-		if the entered command is "s"
-			check if the server related to the "/change_vel" service is up and running fill the request message of the variable "srv1" with the character "s" make the first client call the related service with the variable "srv1"

-			print the server response on the screen

-		else if the entered command is "d" check if the server related to the "/change_vel" service is up and running fill the request message of the variable "srv1" with the character "d" make the first client call the related service with the variable "srv1"

-			if the response is a warning
-				print the server response on the screen in red assign 0 to the iterations counter related to the linear velocity of the robot else
-				print the server response on the screen in green increment the iterations counter related to the linear velocity of the robot

-		else if the entered command is "a" check if the server related to the "/change_vel" service is up and running fill the request message of the variable "srv1" with the character "a" make the first client call the related service with the variable "srv1"

-			if the response is a warning
-				print the server response on the screen in red assign 0 to the iterations counter related to the linear velocity of the robot else
-				print the server response on the screen in green decrement the iterations counter related to the linear velocity of the robot

-		else if the entered command is "c" check if the server related to the "/change_vel" service is up and running fill the request message of the variable "srv1" with the character "c" make the first client call the related service with the variable "srv1"

-			if the response is a warning
-				print the server response on the screen in red assign 0 to the iterations counter related to the angular velocity of the robot else
-				print the server response on the screen in green increment the iterations counter related to the angular velocity of the robot

-		else if the entered command is "z" check if the server related to the "/change_vel" service is up and running fill the request message of the variable "srv1" with the character "z" make the first client call the related service with the variable "srv1"

-			if the response is a warning
-				print the server response on the screen in red assign 0 to the iterations counter related to the angular velocity of the robot else
-				print the server response on the screen in green decrement the iterations counter related to the angular velocity of the robot

-		else if the entered command is "r" check if the server related to the "/change_vel" service is up and running fill the request message of the variable "srv1" with the character "r" make the first client call the related service with the variable "srv1"

-			print the server response on the screen assign 0 to both the iterations counters

-			check if the server related to the "/reset_position" service is up and running make the second client call the related service with the variable "srv2"

-		else if the entered command is "q" exit
-		else
-			print "invalid command" on the screen

-		if the iterations counter related to the linear velocity of the robot is greater than 3 issue a warning message on the screen if the iterations counter related to the angular velocity of the robot is greater than 3 issue a warning message on the screen

-	return
-}
 ```

 ## System Limitations and Possible Improvements